Dropped frames/disconnecting/lag? Read this first!

 Speed tests are a very rough estimate - they mean very little with regards to streaming

 Just because a speed test says you have 5Mb/s upload doesn't mean you can upload to anything at a stable 5Mb/s.
 That's just not how the internet works unfortunately.
 You're never guaranteed to be able to maintain a stable connection to a server if the server or routing points to the server are unstable.
 Your "stable" bitrate is more likely about 70-75% of your "estimated" speed test upload (and that's only if you're not being throttled).
 If anything, a speed test will tell you the theoretical maximum speed that you could stream at under perfectly ideal conditions, but conditions are never perfect.
+Most speed tests also open multiple TCP connections at once to maximize data transfer, however streaming only uses a single connection so the results can be misleading.

 Update Network Adapter Driver

 In some rare cases, dropped frames can be caused by an old network adapter driver doing a poor job of handing the high speeds being consumed.
 It's not a bad idea to just check to see if there are any new drivers for your network adapter, just to be sure.
 If you have a PC that uses a Killer Networking NIC, you may want to try the Killer Uninstaller and use the basic driver instead as old versions of the Killer driver are known to cause problems.
 If you're using 2.5GB Ethernet, check with the manufacturer of motherboard or network card for updated firmware as early versions of 2.5GB Ethernet NICs have various performance problems.
+Make sure you check your motherboard vendor's driver page - do not rely on Windows Update or Device Manager to find updated drivers.

 Bad router or bad networking hardware